-Artist Esmeralda Kosmatopoulos was one of the 10 artists invited by curators Charles Lindsay, Shaoyu Su and Beijing Times Art Museum to respond to the theme “Xcelerator” for the museum's 10th Anniversary.
+Artist Esmeralda Kosmatopoulos was one of the 10 artists invited by curators Charles Lindsay, Shaoyu Su at Beijing Times Art Museum to respond to the theme “Xcelerator” for the museum's 10th Anniversary.

 She presents two new works - the multi-media installation EOaW and the performance Alchimies - and an extension of her on-going project Fifteen Pairs of Mouths started in 2016.
 Gathered within one of the museum galleries, these three works blend textures and esthetics to create an immersive environment where past and future, analogue and digital, human body and technological devices are placed in direct conversation to question our relationship with progress thru time and space.